 Advance Central PA and the Office of Vocational Rehabilitation (OVR) work together in various capacities and at different levels within the workforce system to enhance the provision of services to individuals with disabilities.
 The Regional Assistant Director is on the LWDB and the Audit/Finance Committee.
-Advance Central PA and OVR also have several agreement in place, including PA CareerLink® Partner agreements and a PA CareerLink® Operator Consortium agreement.
+Advance Central PA and OVR also have an agreements in place, including PA CareerLink® Partner Memorandum of Understanding.

-OVR is a strong partner in all six PA CareerLink® offices in the Central Workforce Development Area and has formalized their partnership through the PA CareerLink® Partner Agreement and Resource Sharing Agreement.
+OVR is a strong partner in all six PA CareerLink® offices in the Central Workforce Development Area and has formalized their partnership through the PA CareerLink® Partner Memorandum of Understanding and PA CareerLink® Operating Budget.
 Beyond being a partner in the PA CareerLink®, OVR staff provide training to other PA CareerLink® staff on how to operate software found on the ADA compliant computers located within the PA CareerLink® and conduct periodic training for serving individuals with disabilities.
-OVR staff also participate in "match" meetings and Business Service Team meetings at the PA CareerLink®.
+OVR staff also participate in "match" meetings and Business Solutions Team meetings at the PA CareerLink®.
 Match meetings are a way to match jobseekers from all partners with open job orders and connect jobseekers with companies that the BST is meeting with as appropriate.
 Additionally, Title I In-School Youth staff are members of the Transitions Teams in the local high schools with OVR staff to help youth with disabilities transition to higher education or employment after graduation.